 But transport now accounts for the largest proportion of total fossil energy consumption in Germany.
 We emit more greenhouse gases than industry for our mobility alone.
 Because it's not only us traveling – it's our parcels, purchases and deliveries too.

 Every day it becomes more difficult to achieve climate targets.
 That's why we all need to act with greater determination to reduce greenhouse gas emissions.
 Right now.

 We are aware that we have a special responsibility and are acting accordingly – for example, by using 100 percent green electricity in long distance transport and at our 15 largest stations.
-You can read here why hydropower is so important and what else we are doing as part of our mission to create CO2-free rail.
+You can read here why hydropower is so important and what else we are doing as part of our mission to create CO2-neutral rail.